 - You need more medicine than usual to control your symptoms.

 - You are coughing or wheezing more than usual.

-- You are coughing up more mucus, or it is a different color or has a different odor.
+- You are coughing up more mucus, or it has a new color or odor.

 - You gain more than 3 pounds in a week.

 - You have a fever, a runny or stuffy nose, and a sore throat, or other cold or flu symptoms.

 - Your skin, lips, or nails start to turn blue.

 - You have swelling in your legs or ankles.